hossainlab/jhossain.me/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Master's student of Microbiology at [Jagannath University](https://jnu.ac.bd/dept/portal/web/microbiology) and Health Data Science Enthusiastic.
-My research interests are health data science, bioinformatics, microscopic image analysis, drug discovery and machine learning.
-I am also the founder of [Health Data Research Organization](https://hdrobd.org/).
-The Health Data Research Organization (HDRO) is a non-profit organization for research and dissemination of scientific information from secondary-sources/ third-party data.
+I am a Master’s student of Microbiology at [Jagannath University](https://jnu.ac.bd/dept/portal/web/microbiology) and Health Data Science Enthusiastic.
+My research interests are health data science, bioinformatics, microscopic image analysis, drug discovery, and machine learning.
+I am also the founder of the [Health Data Research Organization](https://hdrobd.org/).
+The Health Data Research Organization (HDRO) is a non-profit organization for research and dissemination of scientific information from primary and secondary-sources/third-party data.
 The organization is run by students and young professionals from biological science and health science backgrounds, supervised by faculty members from the life sciences of universities.

-I use mostly Python for data analysis and machine learning task.
+I mostly use Python for data analysis and machine learning tasks.
+I have also a basic knowledge of R and SQL.

 <!--
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->